 Affected lungs are gray or purple, most commonly in the apical and cardiac lobes.
 Old lesions become clearly demarcated.
 The associated lymph nodes may be enlarged.
 Histologically, inflammatory cells are present in the bronchioles; there is perivascular and peribronchiolar cuffing and extensive lymphoid hyperplasia.

 Clinical, pathologic, and epidemiologic findings are usually adequate for diagnosis.
-M hyopneumoniae can be demonstrated in impression smears of the cut surface of the affected lung, identified by fluorescent antibody technique, and sometimes isolated and identified in culture.
+M hyopneumoniae can be demonstrated in impression smears of the cut surface of affected lung, identified by fluorescent antibody technique, and sometimes isolated and identified in culture.
 Serologic tests, principally the complement fixation test, and ELISA are occasionally used on a herd basis, but results may be difficult to interpret.
-Recently, a PCR test for the detection of M hyopneumoniae from nasal swabs has been developed and appears to be very sensitive and specific.
+A PCR test to detect M hyopneumoniae in nasal and bronchial swabs has been developed and appears to be very sensitive and specific.

 When the disease first enters a herd, mass treatment with antibiotics (eg, tylosin, lincomycin, tiamulin, or a tetracycline) helps to control the severity of signs.
 When disease increases in endemic herds, treatment of individual pigs with antibiotics usually results in remission, presumably by controlling secondary bacteria.

 Inactivated mycoplasmal cultures have been developed as bacterins and consist of whole-cell preparations as well as new subunit bacterins.
 These induce excellent protection against development of gross lesions and significantly reduce clinical signs (coughing) in growing pigs.
 Recent data indicate that prefarrowing vaccination of sows with M hyopneumoniae vaccines significantly reduces colonization of suckling piglets.